-ACS Publications and the Award Committee are excited to announce the recipients of the ACS Publications Travel Grant for Librarians and Library School Students to attend the ACS National Meeting in Orlando:
+ACS Publications and the Award Committee are excited to announce the recipients of the ACS Publications Travel Grant for Librarians and Library School Students to attend the ACS Spring 2019 National Meeting & Exposition in Orlando:

 Tim Berge, West Virginia University